Let's Make a Deal: Pricing games

-Other deals related to pricing merchandise are featured in order to win a larger prize or cash amount.
+Other deals related to pricing merchandise are featured to win a larger prize or cash amount.
 Sometimes traders are required to price individual items (either grocery products or smaller prizes generally valued less than $100) within a certain range to win successively larger prizes or a car.
-Other times traders must choose an item that a pre-announced price, order grocery items or small prizes from least to most expensive, or two items with prices that total a certain amount to win a larger prize.
-These games are not used on the CBS version because of their similarities to The Price is Right.
+Other times traders must choose an item that has a pre-announced price, order grocery items or small prizes from least to most expensive, or two items with prices that total a certain amount to win a larger prize.
+The pre-announced price and two-items-to-a-given-amount games were often played multi-player style.

+A two-player variant often had traders competing for cash, with the trader who guessed closer to the correct price of a grocery item or small prize getting progressively larger amounts of cash; whomever has a pre-announced amount after (typically) four such questions winning a larger prize.
+A similar variant had player compete for cash, with double the amount available for exact guesses, and afterward the chance to spend the cash on a curtain or box.

+These games are not used on the CBS version because of their similarities to The Price Is Right.

 Quiz games

 On the CBS version, due to the similarities of the pricing game concept with The Price Is Right, quiz games are used instead.
 These deals involve products in the form of when they were introduced to the market, general knowledge quizzes, currency exchange rates (at the time of taping), or knowledge of geography of trips to certain locales used as prizes.